mohitpai/journey-optimizer.en/help/using/reports/journey-global-report.md

 >[!CONTEXTUALHELP]
 >id="ajo_journey_email_sent_delivered_domains"
 >title="Sent & delivered by domains"
->abstract="XX"
+>abstract="The Sent & delivered by domains table and graph deliver a breakdown of emails categorized by domains, presenting in-depth insights into the overall performance of your email communications."

 ![](assets/journey_email_sent_domains.png)

 The **[!UICONTROL Sent & delivered by domains]** table and graph provide a detailed breakdown of emails at the domain level, offering comprehensive insights into the performance of your emails.

 +++ Learn more on Sent & delivered by domains metrics